jennaristila/jennaristila.github.io/en/1_news.md

 ### Chamber music week

 Come hear the Sibelius-Academy's Chamber music week!
 Ristilä will be performing Paul Schoenfield's kletzmer-influenced trio with Marielle Iivonen and María Clavel; and Joaquin Turina's cycle of songs with soprano Iida Antola.
-The performance times will be announced later.

 - __25.4__ at 7 pm __Harjoitussali Paavo, Music Center__, Helsinki (trio)
 - __30.4__ at 1 pm __Camerata, Music Center__, Helsinki (lied-duo)